 May be taken with or without food.

-This drug may cause dizziness, drowsiness, or tiredness, or depressed level of consciousness, if affected, do not drive or operate machinery.
+This drug may cause dizziness, drowsiness or tiredness, if affected, do not drive or operate machinery.